-In this article, we will discuss the issues of premature wear on motorcycle tyres.
-Find out what signs you should be keeping an eye out for, as these can be a major cause for concern.
-We will also discuss how to prevent tyres from wearing out prematurely in the first place.
+This article presents various issues related to premature wear on motorcycle tyres.
+Find out what signs you should be keeping an eye out for and why particular changes can be a major cause for concern.
+We will also discuss how to prevent tyres from wearing out prematurely and what to do with part worn motorcycle tyres.

-First of all, what affects the wear on your motorbike tyres?
-There are a number of factors, including:
+What affects the wear on your motorbike tyres?

-Your driving speed.
-A reduction in speed from 75 mph to 62 mph can increase a tyre’s mileage by around 30%.
+- Your driving speed.
+Reducing speed from 75 mph to 62 mph can increase the tyre mileage by around 30%.

-The type of road surface, as wear can occur approximately 30% faster when on gravel roads.
+- The type of road surface.
+Heavier wear can occur approximately 30% faster when used on gravel roads.

-Abnormal tread wear can be diagnosed when the height of the tread is found to be smaller in one particular area or when the tyre starts to display premature asymmetric wear.
+Abnormal tyre tread wear can be diagnosed when you notice that the height of the tread is lower in one particular area or when your tyre starts to display signs of premature asymmetric tyre wear.

-It is much more damaging to maintain the tyre pressure too low than too high.
+Keeping the tyre pressure too low is much more damaging than too high.

 What does it mean when only one part of the tyre is worn?

-When wear is only found on one part of a tyre, it can indicate serious damage due to an unbalanced wheel.
-It can also possible indicate damage to the rim or the interior tyre elements.
+It might happen that you will find excessive wear only on one part of a tyre.
+Such a situation may indicate serious damage caused by an unbalanced wheel.
+Possibly, it may also mean that there has been some damage to the rim or to internal tyre elements.

-These changes can influence the external shape of the tyre, which is why some areas wear faster than others, as these areas have more pressure applied to them.
+These internal changes can influence the external shape of the tyre, as some areas may, in such cases, have more pressure applied to them.
+Consequently, these places will wear faster than others.

 What are the causes of premature tyre wear?